-Every year, Key West lures in over two million visitors… some tag on the trip along with a Disney trip and others just come in conjunction with a trip to Miami.
+Every year, Key West lures in over two million visitors—some tag on the trip along with a Disney trip, and others just come in conjunction with a trip to Miami.

 Duval Street, the city’s main thoroughfare, is crammed full of cool bars and eateries where you can enjoy everything from a Landshark beer in Jimmy Buffett’s Margaritaville to devouring a conch sandwich at one of the many eateries along the street.

 Even though Key West is pretty much amazing all months of the year, if you are looking for an alternative place to spend some time during the holiday season, it is probably one of the best places you can go.

-Interestingly, there are 25,000 people calling the island home and you will even find chickens roaming the island freely.
+Interestingly, there are 25,000 people calling the island home and you will even find roosters roaming the island freely.
 Welcome to the craziness of Key West!

 This guide will take you through the best things to do in Key West during December.

-Weather in Key West in Winter
+Weather during Winter in Key West

 Key West has a tropical climate where temperatures remain pretty stable throughout the year with only a few degrees difference between the hottest and coldest months of the year.